London congestion charge

-Transport for London (TfL) is responsible for the charge which has been operated by IBM since 2009.
-During the first ten years since the introduction of the scheme, gross revenue reached about £2.6 billion up to the end of December 2013.
-From 2003 to 2013, about £1.2 billion has been invested in public transport, road and bridge improvement and walking and cycling schemes.
+Transport for London (TfL) is responsible for the charge, which has been operated by IBM since 2009.
+For the first ten years after the introduction of the scheme gross revenue reached about £2.6 billion up to the end of December 2013.
+From 2003 to 2013 about £1.2 billion was invested in public transport, road and bridge improvement and walking and cycling schemes.
 Of these, a total of £960 million was invested on improvements to the bus network.

 Introduction of congestion charging was followed by a 10% reduction in traffic volumes from baseline conditions, and an overall reduction of 11% in vehicle kilometres in London between 2000 and 2012, though this does not prove that the reductions are due to the congestion charge.
 Despite these gains, traffic speeds have been getting progressively slower, particularly in central London.
 TfL explains that the historic decline in traffic speeds is most likely due to interventions that have reduced the effective capacity of the road network in order to improve the urban environment, increase road safety and prioritise public transport, pedestrian and cycle traffic, as well as an increase in roadworks by utilities and general development activity since 2006.
 TfL concluded in 2006 that, while levels of congestion in central London were close to levels before the charge was implemented, its effectiveness in reducing traffic volumes means that conditions would be worse without the congestion charging scheme, though later studies emphasise that causality has not been established.

 Present scheme

 Boundary

 Sign indicating the entrance of congestion charge area.

 Sign indicating the exit of congestion charge area.

 The current congestion charge zone covers the area within the London Inner Ring Road which includes both the City of London, which is the main financial district, and also the West End, which is London's primary commercial and entertainment centre.
 Although primarily a commercial area, there are also 136,000 residents, out of a total Greater London population of almost 9,000,000.
 There is little heavy industry within the zone.

 Starting at the northernmost point and moving clockwise, the major roads defining the boundary are Pentonville Road, City Road, Old Street, Commercial Street, Mansell Street, Tower Bridge Road, New Kent Road, Elephant and Castle, Kennington Lane, Vauxhall Bridge Road, Park Lane, Edgware Road, Marylebone Road and Euston Road (other roads fill the small gaps between these roads).
 Signs were erected and symbols painted on the road to help drivers recognise the congestion charge area.

-The Western Extension, introduced in February 2007 and removed on 4 January 2011, included areas surrounded by the following roads starting from the north-westernmost point: Scrubs Lane, Harrow Road, Westway (part of the A40), Park Lane, Vauxhall Bridge Road, Grosvenor Road, Chelsea Embankment, Earl's Court Road and part of the West Cross Route (A3320), but the Westway itself was not part of the zone.
+The Western Extension, introduced in February 2007 and removed on 4 January 2011, included areas surrounded by the following roads starting from the north-westernmost point: Scrubs Lane, Harrow Road, Westway (part of the A40), Park Lane, Vauxhall Bridge Road, Grosvenor Road, Chelsea Embankment, Earl's Court Road and part of the West Cross Route (A3220), but the Westway itself was not part of the zone.